 If you think facials are just a means to unwind, pamper yourself, and maybe perk up a tired complexion, think again.
-It’s the little-known details that separate a good facial from a real J.Lo glow-imparting one, but it’s precisely those finer points that rarely get discussed when you’re slipping off into spa serenity.
-We’re sure your trusted facialist wouldn’t keep such valuable information from you intentionally, but there are certain things no one tells you about facials—until you ask.
+It’s the little-known details that separate a good facial from a real J.Lo glow-imparting one.
+However, it’s precisely those finer points that rarely get discussed when you’re slipping off into spa serenity.
+We’re sure your trusted facialist wouldn’t keep such valuable information from you intentionally, but there are certain things no one really tells you about facials—until you ask.

 If you’re making a day of it, don’t negate the benefits of a good spa day with poor scheduling.
 Get your massage first.
 Nestling your face into the massage table after it’s just been cleansed, exfoliated, and treated isn’t going to improve your skin’s glow.
 Do your steam post-massage and pre-facial.
 Steaming after a massage aids the muscles in the drainage process they go through, and also helps open up your pores, prepping them for a thorough cleansing.
-But steaming after a facial prevents the products from absorbing into your skin.
+However, steaming after a facial prevents the products from absorbing into your skin.

 “A highly customized, deep pore cleaning can alleviate your primary, secondary, and even tertiary skincare concerns,” Tomasso says.
 “With this in mind, it’s best to schedule at least one deep pore-cleansing treatment prior to any specialty treatments.
 They also help to provide a true read of your needs, which helps the aesthetician direct you to more specific treatments.”
 Another aspect of facials that’s even easier to customize is the facial massage.
 The massage portion of your service is key for draining waste and toxins from your lymph system.

 “Your aesthetician should not stack more than two gentle chemical exfoliators during the same session,” Tomasso says.
-Double exfoliation with gentle chemical exfoliators or very lightly textured products is usually perfect for most skin types, but stacking chemical with physical exfoliation should be avoided.
+Double exfoliation with gentle chemical exfoliators or very lightly textured products is usually perfect for most skin types, but stacking chemical with physical exfoliation should always be avoided.
 “Adding any other exfoliating steps, such as microdermabrasion, is too aggressive and could lead to irritation and even hyperpigmentation in the worst case.”
-Your facialist should tell you what she’s doing, but if she doesn’t walk you through the steps, just ask.
+Your facialist should usually tell you what she’s doing, but if she doesn’t walk you through the steps, just ask.

 Extractions, even when preformed by a professional, can irritate the skin.
 Steaming beforehand can help ease the process, but you should also be sure to use antibacterial products on all of the areas your facialist addressed for the next few days after your service to protect against additional flare-ups.
 If you have a big event coming up, don’t schedule your facial in the days leading up to it.
-Plan to do it about a week out because a really intensive facial will often leave you a little red or blotchy for a day or two before the glow kicks in.
+Plan to do it about a week out, as a really intensive facial will often leave you a little red or blotchy for a day or two before the glow kicks in.